trueauracoral/GreaseMonkey-Redirect/README.md

 // @match          https://www.youtube.com/*
 // @run-at         document-start
 ```

-6. Then there is a big block of code this where the majic happens.
-Just put the first link eg. <youtube.com> to something you want to replace in the second link eg. <vid.puffyan.us> .
+6. Then there is a big block of code this where the magic happens.
+Just change the link, e.g. <youtube.com>, to something you want to replace it with, e.g. <vid.puffyan.us>.
 ```javascript
 // ==/UserScript==
 url = location.href